scrapy/scrapy/README.md

 Lastly, there is not much documentation about the function I worked on.
 The function itself is probably not that hard to understand for someone who has worked a lot with similar functions but for someone like us in the group who are not as used to working with serialization of fields it can be hard and therefore more documentation could be good to have.

+#### run in scrapy/scrapy/commands/check.py by Rached

+With th lizard tool i got a CNN of 13 and an NLOC of 31 Using the calculation method from the lecture we instead get Number of Decisions = 11, Exit Points = 1, totalling 11-1+2=12.

+The run method in check.py serves as the command-line interface for checking spider contracts, dynamically modifying spider classes, and orchestrating the execution of contract tests, with options for listing contracts or displaying detailed results.

 ## Refactoring

 #### _get_form in scrapy/scrapy/http/request/form.py by Alexander